“I have no motivation today.” Hands up if you’ve ever texted that to a friend or partner during the workweek. (*Gazes out into a sea of raised hands*)

 What if you’re motivated some of the day but not all?

 You can’t expect to be motivated all the time.
-Instead, a better bet is to take advantage of when you are motivated.
+Instead, it’s better to take advantage of when you are motivated.

 Most of us already do this (although maybe subconsciously).
 When you’re in the zone you get things done.
 You clear out your inbox.
-Start a new project.
-Or dive into a focused Deep Work session.
+Work through a test plan for a new project.
+Or dive into some other Deep Work.

 Psychologist and director of a lab at Stanford, BJ Fogg calls this the “motivation wave.”
 The key here, however, isn’t just to use this wave to get something done today.
 But to use that rush of motivation to set up systems that will help you when your motivation isn’t as high.